jonakr/DBproject/README.md

     * Ctrl + Click on the URL shown in the console.
 3. Now you are ready to go!

+If you experience any issues, feel free to contact me!
 ## Optional: Create own MySQL DB

 1. First you need a running MySQL Server!